Nikki9523/iot-raspberry-pi-traffic-light-automatic-ticket/project_proposal.md

-# Project Name
-Automatic ticketing system for breaking red lights
+# Automatic ticketing system for breaking red lights

 #### Student Name: Nicola Stack   Student ID: 13373226

 Lately in Galway I've noticed more and more people breaking red lights.